TranNhatTan14/Obsidian/Quotes.md

 - Let go of expectations, they only bring disappointment.
 - Your spririt is your strongest ammor
 - One beam, no matter how big, cannot support an entire house on its own.
 Unity creates strength
+- Sometimes losing other people helps you find yourself

 # Quote